 This one word could encompass a range of activities, such as online training, classroom training, and hands-on practice.
 Identify the best way to deliver information.
 Use varied learning messages: There is no one-size-fits-all in the training world.

 5. Check-in for Understanding

-Check employee understanding after training by giving assignments about the training they received.
-Using a learning reinforcement tool boosts learning retention and helps to know if employees feel comfortable with what they learned or if they need more training.
+Check employee understanding, post-training, by assigning assessments about the training they received.
+Using learning reinforcement boosts retention and helps to uncover if employees feel comfortable with what they learned or if they need more training.

 For more tips on how to get the most out of your new hire orientation, check out our blog: How to Make New Hire Orientation Informative Yet Engaging

 Ensure All Managers Use a New Hire Training Checklist